Conor Moynagh: NFL Finals

 Moynagh was part of the Cavan team that contested 4 National Football League Finals between 2016 and 2023.
-Cavan narrowly lost in two Division 2 League finals to Tyrone (2016) and Roscommon (2018) respectively, before claiming back-to-back NFL honours in 2022 & 2023.
+Cavan narrowly lost in two Division 2 League finals to Tyrone (2016) and Roscommon (2018) respectively, before claiming back-to-back NFL honours in 2022 and 2023.

 Cavan had already secured promotion from NFL Division 4 to Division 3, when they lined out against Tipperary on 2 April 2022, going on to secure the NFL Divisional Final in Croke Park on a scoreline of 2:10 to 0:15, to give Cavan their first Senior GAA Title win at Croke Park since 1952.

 In another strong performance from corner back, Moynagh opened Cavan's scoring at HQ that day en-route to being one of two Cavan Players (with Patrick Lynch) selected on the National League Finals Team of the Week.

 The following year, in 2023 Moynagh was again part of the Cavan team that secured promotion, and a second National League title at Croke Park in a 0:16 to 1:07 win over Fermanagh.

+In December 2023, The42.ie reported that Moynagh would "not be involved" in Cavan's 2024 season.